philthephatman/awesome-hacking-lists/hackwith.md

 - [Monitoring-Systems-Cheat-Sheet](https://github.com/HD421/Monitoring-Systems-Cheat-Sheet) - A cheat sheet for pentesters and researchers about vulnerabilities in well-known monitoring systems.
 - [awesome-chinese-infosec-websites](https://github.com/FabioBaroni/awesome-chinese-infosec-websites) - A curated list of Chinese websites and personal blogs about ethical hacking and pentesting
 - [awesome-threat-detection](https://github.com/0x4D31/awesome-threat-detection) - A curated list of awesome threat detection and hunting resources
-- [reverse-engineering-reference-manual](https://github.com/yellowbyte/reverse-engineering-reference-manual) - Here is a collage of reverse engineering topics that I find interesting
+- [reverse-engineering-reference-manual](https://github.com/yellowbyte/reverse-engineering-reference-manual) - collage of reverse engineering topics that I find interesting
 - [filterbypass](https://github.com/masatokinugawa/filterbypass) -
 - [awesome-lockpicking](https://github.com/meitar/awesome-lockpicking) - :unlock::sunglasses: A curated list of awesome guides, tools, and other resources related to the security and compromise of locks, safes, and keys.
 - [awesome-frida](https://github.com/dweinstein/awesome-frida) - Awesome Frida - A curated list of Frida resources http://www.frida.re/ (https://github.com/frida/frida)